 Here are the tools we'll use:

-πŸ’‘ AI tip: Did you know you can also use generative AI to create YouTube Shorts?
-For instance, ChatGPT can write scripts for your videos, DALLΒ·E can design AI images, and ElevenLabs can generate AI voiceovers.
-Although we won't cover those topics in this tutorial, we have several guides on using AI in video production.
-You can find them on our blog page or dive into one of our most popular tutorials below.
-While some of our tutorials use Zapier automation, the process can also be applied to Make scenarios.
+💡 AI tip: Did you know you can also use generative AI to create YouTube Shorts?
+For example, ChatGPT can write scripts, DALL·E can generate AI images, ElevenLabs can produce AI voiceovers, and Creatomate’s auto-transcription feature can add animated subtitles.
+While we won’t cover these topics in this tutorial, we have several guides on using AI in video production:

 To get started, we'll create a template in Creatomate, which will serve as the design for all YouTube Shorts.
 After that, we'll move on to Make and create a new scenario.
 To keep it simple, we'll use plain data for creating the videos.
 But in a real-world scenario, you would use an app like Airtable or Google Sheets to trigger the Make.com workflow.
 The data from our basic trigger will then be fed into the template through the Creatomate module.
 Once the video is created, we'll add an action to retrieve it.
 Finally, we'll upload the Short to our YouTube channel.